Kingdom of Swaziland

 Climate: Near temperate to tropical.

 Nationality: Noun and adjective--Swazi(s).

-Ethnic groups: The majority of the population is Swazi, the remainder Zulu and non-Africans.
+Ethnic groups: The overwhelming majority of the population is Swazi.

-Religion: It is estimated that the population is 40% Zionist, 20% Roman Catholic, 10% Islamic, and the remaining 30% divided between other beliefs.
+Religion: It is estimated that the population is 35% Protestant, 30% Zionist (indigenous), 25% Roman Catholic, 1% Islamic, with the remaining 9% divided between other beliefs.

 Official languages: Siswati and English.

 Education: Years compulsory--none.
 Attendance--65% primary and 44% secondary.
 Literacy--79%.

 Health: Infant mortality rate (2001)--89/1,000.
 Life expectancy--33 years.

 Work force: Agriculture and forestry--21.4%; construction--6.1%; distribution--10.5%; finance--8.3%; manufacturing--20.1%; mining and quarry--1%; services--32.6%; transport--2.9%.